deengames/deengames.github.io/data/static_pages/about.md

 We work in small teams (usually of one or two), crafting games in between all our other responsibilities.

 We always need help — everything from feedback and comments to play-testing, artwork, and sound, all the way up to commitment to and across projects for development, play-testing, or art/sound creation.
-If you're interested in helping out, or just want to say "hi", hit up our [Facebook page](http://facebook.com/deengames) and drop us a message.
+If you're interested in helping out, hit up our [Facebook page](http://facebook.com/deengames) or [drop me an email](mailto:alibhai.ashiq@gmail.com).
 We'd love to hear from you.
 No help is too trivial!

 # Our Values